 - An additional compensation clause – requires that an employee not be entitled to any extra cash or non-cash compensation should he/she become an elected officer or a committee member.

-- Termination clause language – allows either party to the contract the ability terminate their employment relationship.
+- Termination clause language – allows either party of the contract the ability to terminate their employment relationship.
 This would generally include situations in which the employee can no longer perform his/her job responsibilities due to a physical incapability.

 - Arbitration language – is found in a contract to ensure that the employee will agree to resolve any issues with the employer through arbitration or mediation mechanisms, rather than a court of law.

 - Laws of a state language - asserts that should any conflict between an employee and employer result in a lawsuit, that lawsuit will be conducted based upon the laws of the state selected by the contract, regardless of the location in which it was filed.

 Termination and At-Will Employment

 In the event of termination, an employee is most likely to use an employment contract to demonstrate that an employer did not have an exclusive right to terminate the employee.
 In many states, employment is most frequently classified as at-will, which allows the employer to terminate any employee at any given moment, so long as the rationale for termination is not an illegal action against the employee.
 An at-will employment agreement also works the other way, as it allows an employee to resign at any time.